Your quick-fire guide for setting up for customer onboarding success

 Like all relationships, the one between customer and brand is continuously evolving.
 Tweak and change as needed, below we look at which levers play a part in optimising the customer onboarding experience.

-- Heat Maps - Are customers getting distracted by different components throughout the flow?
+Are customers getting distracted by different components throughout the flow?
 Can the UX be simplified?
-Heatmaps are a great indicator of what gets in the way for customers profile completion.
+Heatmaps are a great indicator of what gets in the way for customers' profile completion.

-- Annual Average Value (AAV) of known customers - This metric allows us to quantify how much a new "known" customer is worth to your brand and to understand the value of quality onboarding and cost of abandonment.
+This metric allows us to quantify how much a new "known" customer is worth to your brand and to understand the value of quality onboarding and the cost of abandonment.

 When is the right time to "onboard" a customer?